bkoz/deploying-ml-model-using-flask/README.md

-# Deploying a simple ml model using flask on OpenShift
+# Deploying a simple sklearn model using flask on OpenShift

 Deploying a Youtube Spam comment Detector